Kitware/pyLiDAR-SLAM/README.md

 > Hydra comes with many perks designed for a research workflow (multiple runs with grids of arguments, automatic setting of output directories, etc..).
 > But requires an effort to get into: hydra's enforced rigidity often leads to many configuration errors. *Read carefully hydra's error messages which give clues to the configuration errors*

-> So *pyLIDAR-SLAM* can also be used and considered as a library, using hydra's structured configs as a configuration system, see this [short tutorial]() for a small introduction to *pyLIDAR-SLAM* code.

 ### Running the SLAM

 The script `run.py` executes the SLAM algorithm defined by the configuration on the datasets defined in the configuration.